euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 As usual when large data sets are involved, the HDF5 library implements a data blocking concept so called *chunk* which is an application of the divide-and-conquer paradigm.
-Indeed the data compression as well the efficiency of the data transfer requires datasets to be splitted in chunks.
-This feature is a cornerstone that open the way to many things.
-It permits to only read and write a subset of the dataset so called an *hyperslab*, which provides a way to Python to map concepts such view and broadcasting.
+Indeed the data compression as well as the efficiency of the data transfer requires datasets to be splitted in chunks.
+This feature is a cornerstone for many features.
+It permits to read and write only a subset of the dataset (a *hyperslab*), providing means for Python to map concepts such view and broadcasting.
 Moreover it permits to implement a read-ahead and cache mechanism to speed up the data transfer from storage to memory.

-Another cornerstone of the HDF5 library is to implement a modular and powerful data transfer pipeline shown on figure :ref:`hdf5-pipeline` whose aim is to decompress the data from chunks stored on disk, scatter-gather the data and transform them, for example to apply a scale-offset filter.
+Another cornerstone of the HDF5 library is the implementation of a modular and powerful data transfer pipeline shown on figure :ref:`hdf5-pipeline` whose aim is to decompress the data from chunks stored on disk, scatter-gather the data and transform them, for example to apply a scale-offset filter.
 The h5py module provides the classic GZIP compression as well its faster counterpart LZF [LZF]_ and